Buddhism

 empty of a permanent state of identity or self (or selfless) and so full of

-functional connectivity.
+functional connectivity (potential & actual).
 If previously, all ideas and

 cogitations were deemed illusion (for based on the dualism of the conceptual,

-constructive mind and so not appearing as they truly are), and only intuition or higher wisdom ("prâjńâ") was of any
+constructive mind and so not appearing as they truly are), and only intuition or higher wisdom ("prâjñâ") was of any

 avail, now arguments proved why some conceptual thoughts liberate and analytical

-meditation was refined.
-The fundamental concept is "shűnyatâ" (cf. Nâgârjuna, Dignâga,
+On Ultimate Logic, 2009).
+The fundamental concept is "shûnyatâ" (cf. Nâgârjuna, Dignâga,

 Dharmakîrti), translated as "emptiness".
 "Shunya" also expresses "purna" (full),